 Translator, Interpreter and Proofreader.
 Olga holds a degree in Translation and Interpreting from the Universitat Pompeu Fabra, she is specialized in Economics and Legal Translation with “FR” as her B language and “EN” as her C language.
 She spent her Erasmus in Paris and Rome.
 She received her Masters in Linguistic and Cultural Mediation from the Università La Sapienza in Rome and concluded a simultaneous interpreting internship in the FAO.
-She currently studies Intercultural Traductology and Etymology at the Universitat Autònoma in Barcelona.
-She analyses the cognitive scientific study of the translation process and its strategies.
+She currently studies Translation Studies and Intercultural Studies at the Universitat Autònoma in Barcelona.
+She analyses the cognitive strategies in the resolution of translation problems in writing translation.
 She speaks Polish, Spanish, Catalan, English, French and Italian.
 You can read her blog at www.20000lenguas.com and follow her on Twitter at @OlgaJeNo.

 • CABRÉ CASTELLVÍ, T. (1992), La terminologia.
 La teoria, els mètodes, les aplicacions, Barcelona, Editorial Empúries.